theNewDynamic/oregonsadventurecoast.com/content/blog/your-2019-guide-to-holiday-shopping-on-oregon-s-adventure-coast.md

 #### LUNCH, DINNER & LATE NIGHT BITES

 [Bungalow Market & Deli ](https://www.facebook.com/Bungalow-Market-Deli-282965688442/)– Healthy fast food and the BEST sandwiches in town.
 You can also stock up on some snacks for later on in the day.
+In North Bend.

 [SharkBite’s Seafood Cafe ](https://www.facebook.com/sharkbitesseafoodcafe/)– Famous for fish tacos, located in the heart of downtown Coos Bay.

 [Coney Station](https://www.facebook.com/ConeyStation/) – A popular sports bar and pub with great food and live music and karaoke at night.
+In Coos Bay.

 [Fishermen's Seafood Market](https://fishermensseafoodmarket.com/) – The “official home of West Coast Clams” - a fresh seafood market with a select menu that includes amazing fish tacos, fish & chips, clam chowder, and fresh crab.
 Located on the docks directly across from the Coos Bay Visitor Center.
 Delicious.

 [High Tide Café](http://hightidecafeoregon.com/home/) – Excellent customer service and award-winning clam chowder.
+In Charleston.

 [Liberty Pub ](https://www.facebook.com/TheLibertyPub/)– A relaxed and comfortable place to enjoy great pizza and beer.
+In downtown North Bend.

 [Miller's at the Cove](https://www.millersatthecove.rocks/menu/) – Great bar food, chowder, and beer in Charleston.
 Also tons of TVs to get your football fix.

 [Zen Authentic Thai & Sushi Bar ](https://zenthaisushi.com/)– Everything you’d want – authentic Thai and fresh, unique sushi.
+In North Bend.

 [7 Devils Brewing Co](https://www.7devilsbrewery.com/).– A popular local hang out with live music, great beer, and amazing food.
 You can also pick up some of their tasty ale to take home or gift.
+In Coos Bay.

 [Wildflour Cafe](https://www.wildflour-catering.com/)- Specializes in sandwiches, salads, comfort foods, pastries and vegetarian dishes made with fresh, locally sourced ingredients.
 Open Monday through Saturday.
+In downtown North Bend.

 [Tin Thistle](https://www.facebook.com/thetinthistlecafe/)- A Celtic themed whole foods vegan café featuring pasties, village bowls, vegetarian burgers, soup, pies and smoothies.
+In downtown North Bend.

 ### GIFT IDEAS FOR EVERYONE ON YOUR LIST